Azure/AppService/_posts/2019-05-07-Announcing the new change analysis experience in App Service Diagnostics-Analysis.md

 ## Change Analysis in Practice

 Now, let’s walk you through a scenario where Change Analysis can come in very handy.
 For example, suppose you have noticed some downtime in your app caused by a change in app setting but you don't know what has caused the issue.
-First, open a diagnostic report page with Change Analysis like **Application Crashes**.
+First, open a diagnostic report with Change Analysis like **Application Crashes**.
 Browse through the change group timeline to see if there were any changes made before the app started crashing.
 If you don’t find any changes on the timeline that could be related to the issue, click **Scan changes now** to update the timeline with the most recent changes.
 After the scanning completes, click **View changes now** to populate the timeline with the new change groups.
 You notice there is one change group that occurred right before the app started crashing.
 You can click on the change group to look at the change details.
 Expand the changes to view the differences.
 You may find that you accidentally deleted the connection string when you last made your code changes.

 Used in tandem with other information, Change Analysis can serve as a powerful tool for diagnosing and solving the problems of your web app.